arve0/master/thesis_web.md

 # Methods
-TMA samples can contain up to 1000 samples for each glass slide [@kononen_tissue_1998].
-Though the complexity can be handled by a human, the process of manually scanning TMA consist of a lot error prone work.
+TMA samples can contain up to 1000 samples on each glass slide [@kononen_tissue_1998].
+Though the complexity can be handled by a human, the process of manually scanning TMA consist of a lot of error prone work.
 Good tools to organize the work of scanning TMAs is therefor vital in helping the researcher.

-The methods described here seek to provide those tools, reducing mental overhead for the microscope operator being the main aim.
+The methods described here seek to provide those tools.
+The main aim is to reduce mental overhead and physical time at the microscope for the user.
 Using the methods described, the user avoids a lot of repetitive, trivial, labor and can turn his attention on the research.
-This chapter contain description of microscope settings, steps of automated scanning and procedure for correlation to clinical data.
+This chapter contains description of microscope settings, steps for automated scanning and procedure for correlation to clinical data.

 ## Microscope